Fayetteville woman shot, killed during dispute between tenants, relatives: Police

 Authorities said Kianna Bryant , 22, was found dead at the scene.

-The preliminary investigation revealed the shooting stemmed from a dispute between tenants and relatives at the residence, resulting in a shot striking Brown.
+The preliminary investigation revealed the shooting stemmed from a dispute between tenants and relatives at the residence, resulting in a shot striking Bryant.

 The Fayetteville Police Department's Homicide Unit is investigating.